 - Employers (not all employers are able to be targeted)

-After you know which demographic performs best then you can test different things like images, text, or even the type of ad you use (Unpublished Post, Website Conversions, etc.).
+After you know which demographic performs best then you can test different things like images, text, or even the type of ad you use (Traffic, Lead Generation, Website Conversions, etc.).
 Make sure you are optimizing your image for your Facebook Ad.